sumeetdas/Meow-Sample-App/README.md

 Installing an app using Meow blogging engine is pretty simple.

-It is assumed that you have NodeJS and bower installed in your computer.
+It is assumed that you have NodeJS and bower installed on your computer.

 Steps for installation: